Scratching Behaviour and Nail Care in Cats

+A Claw Friendly Educational Toolkit can be accessed by anyone on the AAFP website (Resources).
 Veterinary team members should discuss scratching behaviour and offer advice on how to modify the environment.
-Providing suitable stable scratching surfaces allows natural expression of this behaviour.
-Scratching surface preferences will vary from cat to cat so that having a variety of options available is always ideal.
-In general, cats prefer tall, solid structures that are covered in materials such as carpet, sisal, or natural tree bark.
+Providing a suitable stable scratching surface allows natural expression of this behaviour.
+Scratching surface preferences will vary from cat to cat so having a variety of options available is always ideal.
+In general, cats prefer tall, sturdy structures that are covered in carpet, sisal, or natural tree bark.
 We recommend structures such as a cat tree that allows climbing and perching.
 Placing the cat tree in front of a window allows the cat to monitor outdoor wildlife activities.
 Other scratching surfaces include wall-mounted vertical units.
 Some cats, including senior and arthritic cats, may prefer horizontal surfaces.
 These may include flat carpet, sisal, or cardboard surfaces.
 These should be placed in areas where the family spends time as well as in a more private area for the cat.
 If scratching surfaces are only located in remote locations away from family, it is likely that they won’t be used.
-In all cases, encouraging play around and on the scratching surfaces will increase their use.
+In all cases, encouraging play around and on scratching surfaces will increase their use.
 Placement of catnip (fresh, dried, or catnip spray) may also make them more desirable.

 Scratching Inappropriate Surfaces

 Sometimes, inappropriate scratching may escalate.
-With a goal to addressing the underlying problem, the veterinarian should discuss the potential causes with the client.
+With a goal to address the underlying problem, the veterinarian should discuss the potential causes with the client.
 Causes include:

 - Social tension with other cats in household